stfc/PSyclone/doc/user_guide/gocean1p0.rst

 follows we will walk through a slightly cut-down example for a different program.

-The following code illustrates the use of the GOLib in constructing an application::
+The following code illustrates the use of dl_esm_inf for constructing an application::

    program gocean2d